Searching for the best lactose intolerance pills? Are you wanting a cheaper option that really works?

 We also did an in-depth comparison with Costco Lactase (Kirkland) or Lactaid brand pills.
 You’ll be surprised by what we found.

-If you have lactose intolerance, finding a solution to enjoying dairy is not an easy or inexpensive research project.
+If you have lactose intolerance, finding a solution so you can enjoy dairy is not an easy or inexpensive research project.

 Trying to eliminate bad gas: